SorenHeinze/Principal-Component-Analysis-with-missing-data-handling/README.md

 In addition I wanted to have the possibility to visualize the results in 3D.
 Hence, I programmed one algorithm to get the components (NIPALs) and some common plotting possibilites for visualization.

-The program was written in Python 2.7 because, reasons.
+The program was written in Python 2.7 ... because, reasons.

 ## How the data has to look like
--The data needs to be in one file.
+- The data needs to be in one file.
 - The first line of the data needs to contain the names/descriptors of the measured variables.
 - The first column must contain the names/descriptors of each experiment/observation.
-- The separator between the data must be a comma => < , >.
+- The separator between the data must be a comma < , >.
-- Missing data should look like this: < ,, > (so no entry between comma).
+- Missing data should look like this: < ,, > (so no entry between commas).
 - However, all values that can NOT be converted to float will be treated as missing data.
 - Everything needs to be a number!
 E.g. if a colour is encoded in the data don't use "blue". ...
 - ...
 However, variables like "colour" should not be encoded e.g. 1 for blue, 2 for green, 3 for orange.
 This could lead to wrong results, because why should orange have a higher value then blue.
-In these cases each e.g. colour needs to be it's own variable and if a e.g. sample is blue it will get a 1 for the "blue"-variable and a 0 for the other colour-variables.
+In these cases each e.g. colour needs to be it's own variable and if e.g. sample is blue it will get a 1 for the "blue"-variable and a 0 for the other colour-variables.
 This is basic PCA-stuff, but since it is so important I include this information here.

 An example:
-Sample-name,Temperature,height,green,blue
+Sample-name,Temperature,height,green,blue\n
 Sample_5,123.1,456,0,1        <= A blue sample
 Sample_23,123.3,,0,1          <= Missing value here!
 Sample_42,120,15,1,0          <= A green sample